shingyeung/contrib/README.md

 You want to host your own POD because
 * You want to own your data physically
-* You want an ability to host a POD for your friends and family (this requires wildcard certificated setup, see TBD) for same reason.
+* (Not covered by this how-to) You want an ability to host a POD for your friends and family (this requires wildcard certificated setup, see TBD) for same reason.

 ## Get the hardware